Creating an interactive digital story that helps people understand malnutrition

 Communicating malnutrition in a way that feels less intimidating

 We tested the script with participants of varying ages and levels of scientific literacy to evaluate clarity, accessibility, and engagement.
-Participants were given a scenario and asked to read an excerpt from the script, followed by guided questions.
+Specifically, I interviewed a public health professional whose insights led me to question if we had properly defined our scope.

 FINAL SOLUTION